OccMamba: Semantic Occupancy Prediction with State Space Models: Conclusion

 \section{Conclusion}

 In this paper, we present the first Mamba-based network, termed \Name, for semantic occupancy prediction.
-To facilitate the processing of Mamba blocks and maximally retain the 3D spatial relationship, we design the Hierarchical Mamba Module.
-Our \Name is highly efficient and surpasses the previous state-of-the-art algorithms on three prevalent occupancy prediction benchmarks.
-As an innovative approach in this field, our \Name provides an effective means for handling large-scale voxels directly, and we believe it will inspire new advancements.
+To facilitate the processing of Mamba blocks and maximally retain the 3D spatial relationship, we design a novel reordering scheme and OccMamba encoder.
+Endowed with these designs, our \Name is capable of directly and efficiently processing large volumes of dense scene grids, surpassing the previous state-of-the-art algorithms on three prevalent occupancy prediction benchmarks.
+As an innovative approach in this field, our \Name provides an effective means for handling large-scale voxels directly, and we believe it will inspire new advancements. {